 Pumpkin Week: Feather PumpkinsOctober 08, 2018 | FILED UNDER: Holiday Crafts, Halloween

 Get excited – Pumpkin Week has returned to Design Improvised!
+I’m kicking things off with my DIY feather pumkins.
 Last year I had a lot of fun coming up with a week’s worth of no-carve pumpkin decorating ideas to share with you, so I thought I would challenge myself to come up with five more ideas, starting with these feather pumpkins.
 There are so many clever ways to decorate pumpkins out there, I doubt I will ever carve a pumpkin again!
 While I love using faux pumpkins because they last forever, you can always apply these ideas to real pumpkins too if you are more of a purist!

 Feathers come in all shapes and sizes, and I experimented with two very different types for these pumpkins.
 I love how these colorful ostrich feathers add a soft texture to the pumpkins.
 I also went with a modern spin on the fall color palette by pairing orange and turquoise feathers.
 If you’re a fan of this color combination too, don’t miss this paper feather wall hanging I made!